Saturday, February 6, 2021

 =============

-Prior to 1916, Arthur Coup & his wife, the former Carrie Dolby, lived on Baker Street in Milton, with their 3 children.
+Prior to 1916, Arthur Coup & his wife, the former Carrie Dolby, lived in Milton, with their 3 children.
 At some point, Carrie complained to her husband that he wasn't making enough money, so Arthur went to Ohio to work in the rubber plant there.
 Soon, he wrote home to tell his wife he had a "good opportunity" there, and that her and the kids should join him in Ohio.

 His 24 year old wife replied that she had decided to remain in Milton with the children, and that Mr. Coup should remain in Ohio, as she had fallen in love with Thomas Thompson.